 The Real Cost of Tickets and Accidents for Miami Drivers

-It’s a no-brainer that having tickets or accidents on your driving record equates to higher insurance rates.
+It’s a no-brainer that having tickets or accidents on your driving record leads to higher insurance rates.
 But did you know it can cause you to pay $540 more in premiums per year?
 Read on to find out how much someone with one or more blemishes on their record will spend on car insurance in Miami.

 Drivers who reported tickets or accidents 24%